termux/termux-gui/Protocol.md

   - input: Send from EditText where you set the input to blocked
   - cut: Send from EditText where you set the input to blocked
   - paste: Send from EditText where you set the input to blocked
+  - text: Send when the Text of the View changed, even when the text was chenged with setText.
+    - Additional values: text: The new text of the view
 - [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle) :
   - values for all:
     - aid: The id of the Activity.